 - 1/4 cup grated Parmesan cheese

-- 2 cups (8 oz) shredded part skim mozzarella (I recommend: Polly-O)
+- 2 cups shredded part skim mozzarella , (8 oz total) (I recommend: Polly-O)

-In a large pot of salted water, cook pasta according to instructions until al dente.
+- In a large pot of salted water, cook pasta according to instructions until al dente (I like to under-cook it 3 or 4 minutes as it will cook more in the oven).
 Drain and return to pot.

-Meanwhile, in a medium saucepan, add olive oil and sauté garlic.
-Add chopped spinach, salt pepper and crushed tomatoes.
-Season with basil, oregano, salt and pepper.
+- Meanwhile, in a medium saucepan, add olive oil and sauté garlic.
+Add chopped spinach, salt, pepper and crushed tomatoes.
+Season with basil, oregano, salt and pepper and cook 5 minutes.

-Add sauce to the pasta and combine the ziti.
+- Add sauce to the pasta and combine.
 Add half of the mozzarella, Parmesan cheese and ricotta.
 Mix well then transfer to the baking pan.

-Pour the pasta mixture into the prepared pan and spread evenly.
-Top with the remaining mozzarella.
+- Pour the pasta mixture into the prepared pan and spread evenly.
+Top with the remaining mozzarella and cover with foil.

-Bake for 30 minutes, or until mozzarella is melted and the edges are lightly browned.
-Let it cool 5 minutes, then cut it into 8 equal portions.
+- Bake for 30 minutes, or until mozzarella is melted and the edges are lightly browned.
+Let it cool 5 minutes before serving.

 Last Step:Please leave a rating and comment letting us know how you liked this recipe!
 This helps our business to thrive and continue providing free, high-quality recipes for you.